 Using paid vacation days around Czech public holidays

 Many of my colleagues plan their holidays beforehand trying to make the maximum out of Czech public holidays.
 Unfortunately, when public holidays happen to fall on Saturday or Sunday, these days off are not being transferred to the next work day.
 But, still, with 13 public holidays per year, usually most of them happen on week days.
 That’s an opportunity to take only a couple of days off around those public holidays and combine them with a weekend to get yourself a nice vacation over a week long.

-In 2020 there are 11 public holidays that fall on a weekday.
-Check the table below and don’t forget that traveling in the middle of the week is usually cheaper than on Friday and weekends. 😉 Also, for your convenience I indicated public holidays of state importance in the last column.
+In 2021 there are 9 public holidays that fall on a weekday.
+Check the table below to plan your days off more efficiently.
+Also, for your convenience I indicated public holidays of state importance in the last column.
 These are the days when Czech shops over 200 sq. metres are required to be closed.

 |Date||Day of the week||Holiday||Shops over 200 m2|